CelliesProjects/aquacontrol32/README.md

 #### Known issues:

-- SmartConfig is (again) not working properly, probably needs action from Espressif dev team.
+- SmartConfig is not working properly, probably needs action from Espressif dev team.